 Does hypnotherapy work?

 The short answer is – yes it can!
 Really well.
 There’s some caveats around that of course, nothing works for everyone and hypnotherapy isn’t the real world equivalent of a magic wand.
-In fact ‘Does hypnosis work?’ is such a common FAQ, I’ve dedicated a whole page to the answer.
+In fact ‘Does hypnosis work?’ is such a common FAQ, I’ve dedicated a whole page to 'Does hypnotherapy work?".

 You may be exploring the possibility because someone else you know has recommended it or because you're tried other things and you feel it's time for a different approach.
 You may like to browse some of my client testimonials to find out how some of my clients found hypnotherapy with me in Reading.